SPINA-GBeta

 SPINA-GBeta is a calculated biomarker for pancreatic beta cell function.
 It represents the maximum amount of insulin that beta cells can produce per time-unit (e.g. in one second).

+The method of calculation is based on a time-discrete nonlinear feedback model of insulin-glucose homeostasis that is rooted in the MiMe-NoCoDI modeling platform for endocrine systems.

 How to determine GBeta

-The index is derived from a mathematical model of insulin-glucose homeostasis.
+The index is derived from a mathematical model of insulin-glucose homeostasis that incorporates fundamental physiological motifs.
 For diagnostic purposes, it is calculated from fasting insulin and glucose concentrations with: